 By the time I backed out of the project, I’d sunk upwards of $1000 in my own money, and given thousands of dollars of “in-kind” services (my time is valuable, and I can still command a substantial fee for professional expertise, whenever I choose) to a charity on the other side of the world.
 (That charity is not registered in the US–setting that up was also part of the project I was working on–so don’t be thinking I got some massive tax deduction, please.
 I did it for love of the organization.
 Not for money.)

 But I’m not a fool.
 Even for love.
-The risk of tying my own name, and my financial assets (which are not extensive), to an organization whose reliability and integrity I couldn’t speak for, and for whom my friend would not speak up, was just too great.
+My English language contact at the organization was returning to the States.
+No other person at the organization spoke anything remotely approaching fluent English.
+There was a twelve-hour time-zone difference.
+And given all those factors and given what I’d been told was an uncertain financial situation, the risk of tying my own name, and possibly my financial assets (which are not extensive), to an organization whose reliability and integrity I couldn’t speak for, with which I couldn’t readily communicate, and for whom my friend would not speak up, was just too great.

 Today, I found that the “friend” who wouldn’t respond to my urgent pleas for help and information is making snarky comments about me, and about the organization’s existing website (which I had nothing to do with) elsewhere on the Internet.
 And that one of his “friends” (who’s utterly ignorant of any facts here) is making uninformed comments like: “To volunteer to do something for [a charity] and then totally abandon the project is shameful.”
 I completely agree.
 That’s why I wish my friend had gotten involved and helped me when I asked for his help.
 I agree his behavior, then and now, was shameful.